gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 Limitations in the current OpenCL support of interest to |Gromacs| users:

-- Using more than one GPU on a node is supported only with thread MPI
 - No Intel devices (CPUs, GPUs or Xeon Phi) are supported
 - Due to blocking behavior of some asynchronous task enqueuing functions in the NVIDIA OpenCL runtime, with the affected driver versions there is